 As Medical Director of Parsley Health LA, I see patients with significant hormone imbalances, like low testosterone, every single day.
-The first thing I do is determine the cause of the deficiency.
+The first thing I do is determine the cause of the testosterone deficiency (Hypogonadism).
 Then we craft a highly personalized plan to rectify it.

 On the other side of the spectrum, however, too many physicians are too quick to prescribe (and too many young patients are too quick to request) testosterone supplementation or replacement too soon.

 They don’t identify the root cause of the matter and so the underlying problem continues.
 The person may feel better initially due to replenished testosterone, but now the patient is dependent upon getting it externally.
 When we take in hormones in either pill, injection or cream form, we override our body’s natural ability to create the hormone.
 We basically trick the body into thinking it doesn’t need to produce it anymore because there is already plenty of it.

 Almost everything in our bodies, just like almost everything in nature, is cyclic.
 Our hormones are cyclic.
 That means our brains tell our bodies to make hormones, then the hormones tell our bodies we have enough.
 When levels fall, low hormone levels are detected by the brain and the cycle repeats.

 If we are injecting testosterone, for example, the brain detects that we have plenty of that hormone and it stops the signals to produce more.
 Decreased levels of these signals, luteinizing hormone (LH) and follicle stimulating hormone (FSH), lead to decreased stimulation of the testicles resulting in decreased testosterone and sperm production respectively.
 The longer and higher the doses, the more likely the testicles are to become suppressed and less likely to be able to regain their function.